PrefectHQ/prefect/docs/orchestration/concepts/cloud_hooks.md

 <p>&nbsp;</p>

-In integrations, select "New integration" and create a new integration using the API.
+In Integrations, select "New integration" and create a new integration using the API.

 <div class="add-shadow">
   <img src="/orchestration/ui/pager-duty-new-integration.png">